OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 Taken together, all three variants of the analysis showed that the right entorhinal cortex, along with other regions of the anterior and medial temporal lobe, orbitofrontal cortex and frontal pole, had the slowest pattern change in the brain.
 These results do not seem to be due to differences in the sizes of the anatomical masks and suggest that the right anterior MTL regions found most consistently in our ROI and searchlight analyses process information that changes slowly over time.
 Our findings are consistent with those of Stephens et al. (2013), who showed that auditory cortex regions processing momentary stimulus features had intrinsically faster dynamics than higher-order regions that integrated information over longer time scales (see also Lerner et al., 2011).

-## Story position effects cannot explain the correlation between duration estimates and neural pattern change
+#### Story position effects cannot explain the correlation between duration estimates and neural pattern change

-We found that duration estimates systematically decreased as a function of position in the story, with earlier intervals being estimated as longer than later intervals (
+We found that duration estimates systematically decreased as a function of position in the story, with earlier intervals being estimated as longer than later intervals (Figure 11).
+The correlation between the estimated duration of an interval and its time in the story was consistently negative across participants (M=−0.40, SD= 0.22; t(16)=−7.59, p<0.00001).

 ![Figure 11.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig11-v3.jpg)

-**Figure 11.:** The middle time point of each 2-min interval (half-way between the two clips delimiting it) was chosen as the x-coordinate.DOI: http://dx.doi.org/10.7554/eLife.16070.02410.7554/eLife.16070.025Figure 11—source data 1.Data prior to high-pass filtering and after high-pass filtering (cut-off = 480 s) are provided.
-The unfiltered neural pattern distances tend to increase with time in story, even in the CSF and white matter.
-To generate the plots in Figure 11, duration estimates and pattern distances were averaged across participants for each interval and plotted as a function of the interval’s position in the story.
-The interval’s position in the story (in minutes) was set as the middle time point between the two clips delimiting it.DOI: http://dx.doi.org/10.7554/eLife.16070.025
+**Figure 11.:** The middle time point of each 2-min interval (half-way between the two clips delimiting it) was chosen as the x-coordinate.

 This result may be a replication of the positive time-order effect: the finding that people judge earlier durations in a series of durations to be longer than later durations (Block, 1982, 1985; Brown and Stubbs, 1988).
 The effect has been interpreted to mean that context usually changes more rapidly at the start of a novel episode (Block, 1982, 1986).
 However, another possibility is that the characteristics of the particular story we picked are driving this result.
 In our story, there was a strong negative correlation between the mean number of event boundaries per interval and the position of the interval in the story (r=−0.77).
 Thus, the decrease in mean duration estimates with story position may be due to the relationship between the number of event boundaries and duration estimates (see Behavioral results).